 The Graduate Certificate in Project Management is a 12-credit hour graduate-level certificate designed to provide industry content and skills for the professionally minded student.
 This graduate certificate serves as a career investment, equipping individuals with the tools and credentials needed to advance in the competitive field of project management.
 It serves as an introduction to the fundamental aspects of project management, with an emphasis on planning, organizing, and managing resources to successfully complete specific project goals.
-The program is ideal for individuals with at least 2 years of professional experience in project management or management systems, significantly enhancing your career prospects and professional growth.
+The program is ideal for individuals with at least two years of professional experience in project management or management systems, significantly enhancing your career prospects and professional growth.

 This certificate can be completed 100% online.
 Select courses are also offered in person at the Edwards Campus in Overland Park, KS.